Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Data Records

 For convenience and data quality testing, we are interested in having the data processed with and without linear interpolation separately.
-The folder {\tt processed and interpolated data} contains the same $csv$ processed files but with linear interpolation.
-The suffix {\tt interpolated} is added to each filename (e.g.: {\tt 2018-11-05\_sgv\_0601\_tren\_interpolated.csv}).
-In the processed (and interpolated) data files, the columns {\tt course}, {\tt haccuracy}, and {\tt speed} are preserved although they are not used when studying the dynamics of the movement.
-Three new columns are also included, corresponding to the time difference between GPS timestamps, the distance between consecutive GPS locations and the corresponding instantaneous velocity (see Table \ref{tab:columns_processed_data}).
-The number of columns is then increased to 10.
-We remark that the calculation of $\Delta(t)$, $d(t)$ and $v(t)$ is done in a time-advanced way (cf. Eqs. (\ref{d}) and (\ref{v})): the time difference of the record at the location {\tt i} is the time difference between the timestamps at locations {\tt i+1} and {\tt i} (the same applies for the distance and velocity).
-For this reason, the last record (last row) does not have these three values reported.
-Table \ref{tab:example_file2} shows an example of processed data.
+The folder {\tt interpolated data} contains the same $csv$ processed files but with linear interpolation.
+The suffix {\tt interpolated} is added to each filename instead of {\tt processed} (e.g.: {\tt 2018-11-05\_sgv\_0802\_peu\_interpolated.csv}).
 After completing the procedure of linear interpolation, all the records are equally spaced.
 They are periodic, every 1 second.
 Therefore, in the processed and interpolated $csv$ files, the column $\Delta (t)$ is always $1.0$, and the columns {\tt d} (now distance covered in 1 second) and {\tt v} (velocity) provides the same value.